finite-element/finite-element-course/doc/source/L1_introduction.rst

    .. proof:proof::

-   See e.g. Brenner and Scott Section 5.1.
+   See e.g. Brenner and Scott Section 5.1 including weaker assumptions.

 Using this integration by parts in each triangle `K_i` then gives